FordLabs/data-as-a-board/README.md

 ### Building for production

 You can build a production jar (that includes the sample radiator application) by running the Gradle `build` task.
-This will place a jar at `service/build/libs`.
+This will place a `data-as-a-board` jar at `service/build/libs`.
+This jar can be deployed to a provider of choice.